 GGU Careers has many internship opportunities, both for-credit and not-for-credit.
 You can also create your own internship by networking with employers.
 You can also make an appointment with a Career Consulting to discuss your internship search by logging into GGU Careers and clicking on the Career Consulting Appointments shortcut on the right hand side of the page.

 The Office of Career Planning hosts a variety of events throughout the year with opportunities to network with the GGU community and employers which may include panels, informational sessions, Career Meetups and employer resume critiques.
 Visit GGU Careers for upcoming events.

 TAX & ACCOUNTING CAREER FAIRS

-The Annual Tax & Accounting Career Fairs are in September.
-Registration for the Tax and Accounting Career Fairs open in mid-August.
+The Annual Taxation & Accounting Career Fair will be on September 23, 2016.
+Registration for the Taxation and Accounting Career Fair will open in mid-August.

 GGU'S LINKEDIN GROUP

 Golden Gate University Group

 GGU's official "members-only" group on the popular professional networking site, LinkedIn.
 By joining GGU's LinkedIn group, you can view a list of other group members and access tools that facilitate connecting with former or current GGU colleagues, classmates and and faculty.
 Please be sure to note your affiliation with GGU in your profile in order to join the group.

 Tips and best practices to get you started with LinkedIn: